RandomCraftMC/ProxyPlugin/README.md

 this is the proxy plugin for my server randomcraft

-if you want to use it go figure how to, source code is the answer
+if you want to use it go figure out how to, source code is the answer